What is Neck Pain?

 • Bladder or bowel dysfunction

-• Avoid holding the phone between your neck and shoulder.
+• Avoid holding phones between your neck and shoulder.

-• Use a special neck pillow to sleep.
+• Use a specialized neck pillow for sleep.

 Make an appointment just in few minutes - Call Us Now